 The JDRF House ParT1D for a Cure presented by Omnipod

-TORONTO, June 11, 2020 (GLOBE NEWSWIRE) -- On June 14th, the type 1 diabetes (T1D) community will take part in the JDRF House ParT1D for a Cure presented by Omnipod – Canada’s largest virtual house turning type one diabetes into type none.
+/EIN News/ -- TORONTO, June 14, 2020 (GLOBE NEWSWIRE) -- On June 14th, the type 1 diabetes (T1D) community will take part in the JDRF House ParT1D for a Cure presented by Omnipod – Canada’s largest virtual house turning type one diabetes into type none.
 Despite the reality of physical distancing, this new, family-friendly virtual event will unite Canadians from coast to coast to get loud and raise critical funds for JDRF and its vital T1D research program.

 The JDRF House ParT1D for a Cure will feature celebrities who live with T1D such as NHL player, Max Domi, and Canadian country superstar, George Canyon (view our full celebrity lineup at jdrfparty.ca).
 It will be an exciting day filled with great entertainment, inspirational stories, research updates from the experts and much more.
 Participants will also be able to stream live their house party and share how they are helping to accelerate the pace of T1D research.